 Samsung Note 8

 The LG V10 and LG V20 were different phones with secondary ticker screen, and sort of aimed at audiophiles with dedicated DAC inside them.
-But the LG V30 ditches the secondary screen and retains all the best features of the LG G6 and previous LG V smartphones.
+But the LG V30 ditches the secondary screen and retains all the best features of the LG G6 and previous LG V devices.

 Both the Galaxy Note 8 and LG V30 are yet to reach the Indian market, but which one’s going to arrive fast is the point here.
 Surely, Samsung will bring the Note 8 ahead of LG, but the price is another factor.
 The LG V30 is reportedly said to cost just Rs.
 51,990 in the Indian market, whereas the Note 8 is claimed to be priced at Rs.
 70,900.

-The smartphone is built out of glass, and Samsung managed to add the wireless charging feature because of the same.
+The mobile is built out of glass, and Samsung managed to add the wireless charging feature because of the same.
 The glass at the back and front is prone to fingerprint smudges, which is expected.

 LG V30 Vs Samsung Galaxy Note 8